roberto-arista/TypedBot/README.md

 + Wait, is this stable?
 Can I use it in production?

     Yes, no, almost.
 DrawBot is stable and well tested.
 TypedBot, not yet.
+Consider that:

-Some tests are still failing, and part of the DrawBot API is not annotated yet (see `imageObject`).
-I am using this module in a couple of projects and the experience acquired will probably push me to adjust or change some things.
+    + part of the DrawBot API is not annotated yet (see `imageObject`)
+    + I am using this module in a couple of projects and the experience acquired will probably push me to adjust or change some things

     IMHO you can use it, but you need to be a bit flexible

 + Is the TypedBot API equivalent to the DrawBot API?

     Not completely.
 Type annotations syntax allows to annotate functions and methods of any kind in Python, but the result is not always great code.
-Considering that this wrapper is separate from DrawBot and that it does not break any existing functionality, I decided to take some liberty.
+Considering that this wrapper is separate from DrawBot and that it does not break any existing functionality, I decided to take some liberty

 + Ok, so how do I know what differs between the two APIs?